rvbg/aws-on-demand/instance_templates/minecraft_server/README.md

  8. Edit *`sequence.sh`* and put in your minecraft server launch parameters.
 I recommend 3072MB RAM for a t3.medium.
  9. Edit *`cloudflare-ddns-update.sh`* and put in your Cloudflare credentials.
 If you use a different DNS service, supply your own update script.
  10. Edit *`discord-webhook.sh`* and put in your Discord Webhook URL.
 If you do not want to use this feature, remove the calling line in *sequence.sh*.
- 11. Run the script manually to check if your credentials are working: **`./cloudflare-ddns-update.sh`**
+ 11. Run the DDNS script manually to check if your credentials are working: **`./cloudflare-ddns-update.sh`**
  12. Apply the cronjobs: **`sudo crontab /home/ubuntu/crontab -u ubuntu`**
  13. Restart the instance to start the sequence: **`sudo shutdown -r now`**